 Before payments resume, you need to update your payment information with your servicer.
 If your payments don’t automatically start back up, you risk having late or missed payments.

-When you recertify, consider the impact that your 2020 versus 2021 taxes will have on your payments.
-Although recertification will likely not be required until November of 2022, it may make sense to recertify earlier based on your income profile over the last year.
+When you recertify, consider the impact that your 2020 versus 2021 or 2022 taxes will have on your payments.
+Although recertification will likely not be required until at least six months after payments resume, it may make sense to recertify earlier based on your income profile over the last year.

-If you were planning to refinance, you may want to act soon to lock in a low interest rate.
+If you were planning to refinance, you may want to wait to see if you qualify for forgiveness first.
 Make sure to consider all the implications of refinancing your federal student loans as this is a permanent, irreversible decision.
 We are happy to help make sure this is the right decision for you.

 Student Loan Servicer Contracts Ending

-Your student loan servicer contract may have been scheduled to end in December 2021.
+Your student loan servicer contract may be scheduled to end.

-Fortunately, most student loan servicers have recently extended their contracts for at least another year.
+Fortunately, most student loan servicers have recently extended their contracts.
 Recently, the Department of Education announced that Navient, Great Lakes, HESC/EdFinancial, MOHELA, Nelnet, and OSLA all agreed to continue servicing loans until December 2023.
-PHEAA (FedLoan Servicing), which is the only PSLF servicer for borrowers, announced a 1-year extension to their servicing contract until December 2022.
+PSLF servicing has now transitioned to MOHELA, which has replaced FedLoans as the only servicer for borrowers pursuing PSLF.

 The extensions to servicer contracts should help the transition out of the COVID-19 forbearance period.
 However, we are still recommending that many of our clients document their current loan status and progress towards forgiveness.
 Make sure your student loan files are accurate and up-to-date during the coming changes.